 Reconstructive or plastic surgery

 Women who receive a mastectomy may wish to consider breast reconstruction, which is surgery to rebuild the breast.
 Reconstruction may be done with tissue from another part of the body, or with synthetic or artificial implants.
 In inflammatory breast cancer, the reconstruction is usually not done at the same time as mastectomy, called immediate reconstruction, due to the need for radiation therapy.
 However, many women may consider future or delayed reconstruction.
 Talk with your doctor for more information and learn more about reconstruction options .

 Learn more about the basics of cancer surgery .

 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Adjuvant radiation therapy is radiation treatment after surgery.
 It is effective in reducing the chance of breast cancer returning in both the breast and the chest wall.
 Adjuvant radiation therapy is nearly always recommended for patients with inflammatory breast cancer after mastectomy, because of the high risk of cancer cells being left behind on the chest wall.
 Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this approach is rare.

 Radiation therapy can cause side effects, including fatigue, swelling of the breast, and skin changes.
 Other side effects may include upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 A small amount of the lung can be affected by the radiation, although the risk of pneumonitis, or a radiation-related inflammation of the lung tissue, is low.
-In the past, with older equipment and techniques of radiation therapy, women treated for left-sided breast cancers had a small increase in the long-term risk of heart disease.
+In the past, with older equipment and techniques of radiation therapy, women treated for breast cancer in the left breast had a small increase in the long-term risk of heart disease.
 Modern techniques are now able to spare most of the heart from radiation damage.
 Talk with your doctor about the possible side effects of your radiation therapy plan and how they will be managed.

 Learn more about the basics of radiation therapy .